Why the FTC Is Better Than the FEIE for Many U.S. Expats

 Example

-At the end of year 1 Pat receives on offer to work in Dubai for a salary of $150,000.
+At the end of year 1, Pat receives an offer to work in Dubai for a salary of $150,000.
 Dubai does not have any income taxes.
 Pat decides to take this job and starts working in Dubai in year 2.

 Pat decided to file her US expat taxes in year 1 by claiming the FEIE.
 Now that Pat lives in Dubai in year 2, she is not subject to tax (UAE does not levy an income tax).
 As Pat chose the FEIE in year 1, Pat also needs to claim the FEIE for her US expat tax return in year 2.
-For tax year 2023, the FEIE allows an exemption of up to $120,000, meaning that Pat is subject to US income tax on the remainder of her income above the excluded $120,000.
+Assuming the FEIE allows an exemption of up to $120,000, Pat is subject to US income tax on the remainder of her income above the excluded $120,000.

-This FTC carryforward of $25,000 would be available for Pat in year 2 and offset any remaining US taxes owed on her income above the excluded $120,000 amount.
+This FTC carryforward of $25,000 would have been available for Pat in year 2 and offset any remaining US taxes owed on her income above the excluded $120,000 amount.
 Poor Pat!

 Reason #5 – IRA and 401k accounts!